 What happens when a civil society organization, a policy maker and a journalist are presented with an unusual combination of foods and need to invent a meal?
 “Cooking up Solutions“ gets the three participants on equal footing as they cooperate and find consensus – but not just in the kitchen, also on a concrete Threat to Democracy.
-On the occasion of the New York Times Athens Democracy Forum, we enable trilateral discussions to find out-of-the-box solutions for concrete challenges in Europe.
+We will enable trilateral discussions to find out-of-the-box solutions for concrete challenges in Europe.

-After an online call to journalists all over Europe, the final event takes place in Athens, Greece.
+After an online call to journalists, the live event takes place in Athens or another EU capital city

 As democracy is being challenged by mistrust and populism throughout Europe, we want to encourage civil discourse among citizens, policy makers and journalists.“Cooking up Solutions“ is a miniature democratic plenum around a kitchen table to solve concrete problems while inventing a dish together.